-The licenses awarded to ThromboGenics NV are exclusive licenses with the right to sublicense.
-The (sub)licenses awarded from ThromboGenics NV to ThromboGenics Ltd are exclusive (sub) licenses.
-By the merger of these two companies ThromboGenics NV will have the rights to all in-house intellectual property.
-The Company employs an internal IP counsel who works in collaboration with several leading international patent law firms.
+The licenses awarded to ThromboGenics NV are exclusive licenses with the right to sublicense exclusive (sub)licenses.
+ThromboGenics NV has the rights to all in-house intellectual property.

+The Company employs an in-house IP counsel who works in collaboration with several leading international patent law firms.

-In February 2012, Thrombo Genics strengthened its patent position further through the agreements with NuVue and Grifols.
+In February 2012, ThromboGenics strengthened its patent position further through the agreements with NuVue and Grifols.

-3.6.
-Group structure
+3.6 - Group structure

-As of 31 December 2011 ThromboGenics has one subsidiary, ThromboGenics Inc, a company under American law.
-On March 1st, the new office was opened with registered address at 101 Wood Avenue South, Iselin, NJ, 08830 USA.
-End of 2011, ThromboGenics Inc had 12 employees.
+As of December 31, 2012 ThromboGenics has one subsidiary, ThromboGenics, Inc., a company under American law.
+On March 5, the new office was opened with registered address at 101 Wood Avenue South, Suite 610, Iselin, NJ 08830, USA.
+End of 2012, ThromboGenics, Inc. had 37 employees.

-3.7.
-Facilities
+3.7 - Facilities

-Since January 2009 all of the Company's labs have been located at the "Bio-Incubator" building at the Gaston Geenslaan I at 3001 Leuven.
-ThromboGenics entered into a lease agreement for this building with Bio-Incubator NV for a period of 3 years starting I July 2008 and renewable for periods of 3 years.
+Since January 2009 all of the Company's labs have been located at the 'Bio-Incubator' building at the Gaston Geenslaan I at 3001 Leuven.
+ThromboGenics entered into a lease agreement for this building with Bio-Incubator NV for a period of 3 years starting July 1, 2008 and renewable for periods of 3 years.

-Currently the Company occupies a number of state-of-the-art research laboratories, including cell culture rooms, a molecular biology laboratory, an analytical laboratory, a prokaryotic fermentation suite, a purification suite, and all the necessary support and storage rooms.
-The Company has access to 1775 square meter state-of-the-art laboratories and offices.
+Currently the Company occupies a number of state-of-theart research laboratories, including cell culture rooms, a molecular biology laboratory, an analytical laboratory, a prokaryotic fermentation suite, a purification suite, and all the necessary support and storage rooms.
+The Company has access to 2,125 square meter state-of-the-art laboratories and offices.